Stephen100Mwangi/zeraki_junior_developer/README.md

 # USER EXPERIENCE #

 To enhance user experience I have implemented Toast, Toaster, react-modal - This will ensure a smooth and intuitive user interaction

+This project is well designed to work on both large and small screen sizes.

+# ROUTERS #

+This project utilizes react router dom for routing and moving in between pages